|

 work

-with any PC and any software while supporting full bi-directional
+with any PC while supporting full bi-directional

-communication.
+communication on the serial port.
 However, we recommend avoiding both of these

 interfaces